8 Tips for Small Business Saturday

 As alluded to above, Small Business Saturday (SBS) is an initiative created by Amex to help encourage consumers to shop small and help out local businesses.
 The hashtag #ShopSmall has been growing since the inception of SBS in 2010.

-Over the years, SBS has essentially become a part of the American consumer culture.
-In 2019, 70% of American adults polled said they were aware of the event, two-thirds of those surveyed plan to shop small businesses throughout the holiday seasons and Small Business Saturday drove $17.9 billion in revenue to American businesses.
+Over the years, SBS has become a part of the American consumer culture.
+In 2022, 72% of American adults polled said they were aware of the event, two-thirds of those surveyed plan to shop small businesses throughout the holiday seasons and Small Business Saturday drove $17.9 billion in revenue to American businesses.

 Digitize your business

-The pandemic has been a catalyst for certain businesses and a wake-up call for others.
-Highlighting the importance of digitizing your business and having new channels for your customers to access your products or services.
-From the ability to order curbside pickup, new delivery options, bookable appointments, or an online shop, we’ve seen all forms of small businesses adapt.
+The pandemic served as a catalyst for some businesses and a wake-up call for others.
+It highlighted the importance of building an online presence and having new channels for your customers to access your products or services.
+From the ability to order curbside pickup, new delivery options, bookable appointments, or an online shop, we’ve seen small businesses adapt to our online world.

-Ensuring you have an up-to-date and modern presence that allows your customers to buy online is key to future business, even if you’re currently running a physical brick-and-mortar store.
+Ensuring you have an up-to-date and modern presence that allows your customers to buy online is vital to future business, even if you’re currently running a physical brick-and-mortar store.

 Focus on Your USP (Unique Selling Proposition)

 It can be tough competing with big brands and stores, but your differences can be your strengths.
-For example, focusing on the fact that you are small, family-owned, or you have local products.
+For example, focus on the fact that you are small, family-owned or that you have local products.

-Broadcasting your involvement in SBS and creating promotions can entice even more sales, and is a great social media strategy for this sale day.
+Broadcasting your involvement in SBS and creating promotions can increase sales and is a great social media strategy for this sale day.
 In addition, using the hashtag #ShopSmall on your social channels in the coming weeks will increase awareness and help potential customers find you easily.